Naive-Bae/market_segmentation_clustering/README.md

 ![Imgur](https://i.imgur.com/jBAkbvXl.png)

 Of these three clusters, we can see that two of them are *highly* gendered (clusters 2 and 3).
-In fact, if you color our population based just on gender, this is what the space looks like:
+In fact, if we color our population based just on gender, this is what the space looks like:

 ![Imgur](https://i.imgur.com/hsPdzDWl.png)